-Our first destination was the Snæfjellsnes Peninsula.
-We found a gorgeous beachside hot pool along the way and decided to soak after a long day of traveling.
-You will notice that there are some locations that I will disclose in this blog post and others that I won’t.
-I’m not doing this to be mean or annoying, I simply want to keep some spots lesser known.
 We all know how much Iceland travel has blown up over the past couple of years… I’m mean HECK it was at least 10 times busier this time around compared to 2014.
 I think part of the fun of road trips is finding your own adventure and places off the beaten path.
-In saying that, I will be sharing the names of most of the places we went in Iceland because unfortunately there aren’t many “secret gems” anymore.
+In saying that, I will be sharing the names of most of the popular places we went to in Iceland because unfortunately there aren’t many “secret gems” anymore.

-Day 7 was filled with views of majestic fjords, snow-capped mountains and the wild ocean.
+Days 6 was filled with views of majestic fjords, snow-capped mountains, and the wild ocean.
 Our drive along the East Fjords was spectacular and involved hours of using our drone as we best attempted to capture the beautiful scenery.
 We stopped in Höfn for a bite to eat at Hafnarbuðin, an affordable diner style restaurant.
 The lobster roll was delicious!

 Our next stop was Jökulsárlón, a glacial lagoon branching off from Vatnajökull Glacier.
 This place is somewhere you need to see with your own eyes to believe.
 The blue lagoon is filled with icebergs that drift out to the Atlantic Ocean and lay in chunks on a black sand beach.
 If you’re lucky enough you can see seals swimming around and coming up onto the ice.
 The only downside is that the area can get quite busy with tourists.
-We decided to shoot sunset at the lagoon and sunrise at the black sand beach.
+We decided to shoot sunset at the lagoon and sunrise on the black sand beach on day 8.

 During our days exploring Vík we also backtracked east to Fjaðrárgljúfur canyon.
 It was an overcast day which suited the scene perfectly and gave our photos a moody vibe.
 The Fjaðrá river flowing through the canyon is a beautiful blue color and includes a few waterfalls.

-It was time to head back Reykjavik and start preparing for our next trip.
+It was time to head back Reykjavik, rest up for a day and start preparing for our next trip to the Faroe Islands.
 We were exhausted from our non-stop adventuring but stoked with everything we got to experience.
 Iceland is one of those countries that I could return again and again to and still be surprised by its beauty.
 I think my next visit will be in early summer for the midnight sun, and so that I can finally witness the central highlands and get out to the west fjords.